Carpenter bee: Behavior

 Carpenter bees have large compound eyes.
 Their mandibles, when closed, cover the labrum.

 As a subfamily, they nest in a wide range of host plants, but any one species may show definite adaptations or preferences for particular groups of plants.
-Carpenter bees are traditionally considered solitary bees, though some species have simple social nests in which mothers and daughters may cohabit.
+Carpenter bees are traditionally considered solitary bees, although some species have simple social nests in which mothers and daughters may cohabit.
 Examples of this type of social nesting can be seen in the species Xylocopa sulcatipes and Xylocopa nasalis.
-When females cohabit, a division of labor between them occurs sometimes.
-In this type of nesting, multiple females either share in the foraging and nest laying, or one female does all the foraging and nest laying, while the other females guard.
+When females cohabit, a division of labor sometimes occurs between them.
+For example, multiple females may share in the foraging and nest laying, or one female does all the foraging and nest laying, while the other females guard.

 Tunnel entrance, and cross-section of the brood chambers of X. violacea (Note: Tunnels are excavated in wooden posts, divided into chambers which are provisioned, and an egg is laid in each; each cell initially contains a mass of pollen with the egg, on which the grub will feed; the pupa (lower left) is seen from back and front.
 Illustrated by Theo Carreras.)

 Solitary species differ from social species.
-Solitary bees tend to be gregarious and often several nests of solitary bees are near each other.
+Solitary bees tend to be gregarious and often several nests of solitary bees are located near each other.
 In solitary nesting, the founding bee forages, builds cells, lays the eggs, and guards.
 Normally, only one generation of bees lives in the nest.
 Xylocopa pubescens is one carpenter bee species that can have both social and solitary nests.